Al Sharpton: Assassination attempt

-Indirect biological relation to Strom Thurmond
+Indirect connection to Strom Thurmond

 In February 2007, genealogist Megan Smolenyak discovered that Sharpton's great-grandfather, Coleman Sharpton, was a slave owned by Julia Thurmond, whose grandfather was Strom Thurmond's great-great-grandfather.
 Coleman Sharpton was later freed.

 The Sharpton family name originated with Coleman Sharpton's previous owner, who was named Alexander Sharpton.

 Political campaigns

 Sharpton has run unsuccessfully for elected office on multiple occasions.
 Of his unsuccessful runs, he said that winning office may not have been his goal, saying in an interview: "Much of the media criticism of me assumes their goals and they impose them on me.
 Well, those might not be my goals.
 So they will say, 'Well, Sharpton has not won a political office.'
 But that might not be my goal!
 Maybe I ran for political office to change the debate, or to raise the social justice question."
 Sharpton ran for a United States Senate seat from New York in 1988, 1992, and 1994.
 In 1997, he ran for Mayor of New York City.
 During his 1992 bid, he and his wife lived in a home in Englewood, New Jersey, though he said his residence was an apartment in Brooklyn.

-On December 15, 2005, Sharpton agreed to repay $100,000 in public funds he received from the federal government for his 2004 Presidential campaign.
+On December 15, 2005, Sharpton agreed to repay $100,000 in public funds he received from the federal government for his 2004 presidential campaign.
 The repayment was required because Sharpton had exceeded federal limits on personal expenditures for his campaign.
 At that time, his most recent Federal Election Commission filings (from January 1, 2005) stated that Sharpton's campaign still had debts of $479,050 and owed Sharpton himself $145,146 for an item listed as "Fundraising Letter Preparation — Kinko's".

-In 2009, the Federal Election Commission announced it had levied a fine of $285,000 against Sharpton's 2004 presidential campaign team for breaking campaign finance rules during his bid for President.
+In 2009, the Federal Election Commission announced it had levied a fine of $285,000 against Sharpton's 2004 presidential campaign team for breaking campaign finance rules during his bid for president.

 Sharpton said in 2007 that he would not enter the 2008 presidential race.